pontushenriksson/sys-init/guide/yt-dlp/setup.md

 1. List all available options with: `yt-dlp -F <youtube url>`.
 2. Check the `id` for the audio-only option with the highest `TBR` and the video-only option with the highest resolution and with the highest `TBR`.
 Use them for the next step.
 3. Use the highest quality video and audio and then merge them and save it as an mp4: `yt-dlp -f <audio id>+<video id> --merge-output-format mp4 <youtube url>`.
+4. Done, and the generated file should be located at your current location in the terminal!